mathisonian/browser-man-switch/README.md

 -----

 This is a python script that periodically checks the last time you've used a web browser.
-If that time is greater than a certain threshold, you are presumed dead, and any browser history is deleted, to make sure that loved ones don't see any... ahem... unpleasantries.
+If that time is greater than a certain threshold, you are presumed dead, and any browser history is deleted.
+This could be used to make sure that your enemies don't steal any of your secrets, or to make sure that loved ones don't see any... ahem... unpleasantries.

 Usage